CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 npx cap sync
 ```

-This process compiles your web assets and transfers them to the native projects, including any installed [Capacitor plugins](https://capgo.app/plugins/).
+This process compiles your web assets and transfers them to the native projects, including any installed [React Native plugins](https://capgo.app/plugins/).

 To open the native projects for further customization: